Excess 14 Maintenance and Monitoring

 (Excess 11) Barber Hauler Blocks Under Spec’d

 Monitor for bending and breaking.
-If a problem, contact your rep to replace.
+If a problem, contact your rep for a replacement.
 Although Excess has been sending the same block types

 Deck Washing